J. Jayalalithaa: Early life, education and family

-Jayalalithaa was born on 24 February 1948 to Jayaram and Vedavalli (Sandhya) in a Tamil Brahmin Iyengar family at Melukote, Pandavapura taluk, Mandya district, then in Mysore State (now Karnataka).
-She was initially named Komalavalli after her grandmother.
-She had a brother named Jayakumar.
+Jayalalithaa was born on 24 February 1948 to Jayaram and Vedavalli (Sandhya) in a Hindu Tamil Iyengar Brahmin family at Melukote, Pandavapura taluk, Mandya district, then in Mysore State (now Karnataka).
+She had a brother, Jayakumar.

 Her paternal grandfather, Narasimhan Rengachary, was in the service of the Mysore kingdom as a surgeon and served as the court physician to Maharaja Krishna Raja Wadiyar IV of Mysore.
 Her maternal grandfather, Rangasamy Iyengar, moved to Mysore from Srirangam to work with Hindustan Aeronautics Limited.
 He had one son and three daughters—Ambujavalli, Vedavalli, and Padmavalli.
 Vedavalli was married to Jayaram, son of Narasimhan Rengachary.
-The couple Jayaram-Vedvalli had two children: a son Jayakumar and a daughter, Jayalalitha.
-Her mother, her relatives and later co-stars and friends referred to her as Ammu.
-The name Jayalalithaa was adopted at the age of one for the purpose of using the name in schools and colleges.
-It was derived from the names of two houses where she resided in Mysore.
-One was "Jaya Vilas" and the other "Lalitha Vilas".
+The couple Jayaram and Vedvalli had two children: a son, Jayakumar, and a daughter, Jayalalitha.
+Her mother, her relatives, and later co-stars and friends referred to her as Ammu.

-She is from the same lineage of popular figures like K. T. Bhashyam (Former minister of Mysore State and Chairman of Mysore Legislative Council) and famous lawyer L. S. Raju who made significant contribution in the history of Mysore State (Now Karnataka).
+She is of the same lineage as popular figures like K. T. Bhashyam (former minister of Mysore State and Chairman of Mysore Legislative Council) and famous lawyer L. S. Raju, who made significant contributions to the history of Mysore State (now Karnataka).

 Jayalalithaa's father, Jayaram, was a lawyer but never worked and squandered most of the family's wealth.
 He died when Jayalalithaa was two years old.
 The widowed Vedavalli returned to her father's home in Bangalore in 1950.
-Vedavalli learnt shorthand and typewriting to take up a clerical position to help support the family in 1950.
+Vedavalli learned shorthand and typewriting to take up a clerical position to help support the family in 1950.
 Her younger sister Ambujavalli had moved to Madras, working as an air hostess.
-She also started acting in drama and films using the screen name Vidyavathy.
-On the insistence of Ambujavalli, Jayalalithaa's mother Vedavalli also relocated to Madras and stayed with her sister from 1952.
+She also started acting in dramas and films using the screen name Vidyavathy.
+On the insistence of Ambujavalli, Jayalalithaa's mother, Vedavalli, also relocated to Madras and stayed with her sister from 1952.
 Vedavalli worked in a commercial firm in Madras and began dabbling in acting from 1953 under the screen name Sandhya.
 Jayalalithaa remained under the care of her mother's sister Padmavalli and maternal grandparents from 1950 to 1958 in Mysore.
 While still in Bangalore, Jayalalithaa attended Bishop Cotton Girls' School, Bangalore.
-In later interviews, Jayalalithaa spoke emotionally about how she missed her mother growing up in a different city.
-She had the opportunity to visit her mother during the summer holidays.